SiaMining/marlin/README.md

 ## Changelog

+### Version 1.1.0 (November 8, 2018)

+* Added compatibility with the Sia hard fork of October 31, 2018.

 ### Version 1.0.0 (September 8, 2016)

 * CUDA support has been added.
 Nvidia GPUs should now be listed twice, once as CUDA and once as OpenCL devices.
 By default, OpenCL is not used for Nvidia GPUs.